openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

 * any information that will help their successor transition into the role, and
 * optionally: any person or people who they recommend as their successor.

 The working group should aim to fill the role before the departing chairperson steps down.
-If they cannot, the group is encouraged to reach out the `Core Contributors`_ group for assisstance.
+If they cannot, the group is encouraged to reach out the `Core Contributors`_ group for assistance.

 Openness and Inclusivity
 ------------------------